-It is the policy of Ideas For Download LLC (I4D), the owner of ViperReport.com, to respond to notices of alleged copyright infringement, in compliance with the Digital Millennium Copyright Act and other applicable laws.
+It is the policy of ViperReport.com to respond to notices of alleged copyright infringement, in compliance with the Digital Millennium Copyright Act and other applicable laws.
 This page describes how to serve a Notice of Infringing Material and what to do if any material you have placed on any I4D sites, including ViperReport.com, becomes the subject of such a notice.

 Before serving either a Notice of Infringing Material or a Counter-Notification, you may wish to contact a lawyer to better understand your rights and obligations under the DMCA and other laws.
 The following notice requirements are intended to comply with I4D’s rights and obligations under the DMCA and do not constitute legal advice.